ory/docs/docs/use-cases/passwordless.md

 ### One-off authentication using an external device

-Passkeys can also be used to perform login across devices.
+Passkeys can be used to perform login across devices.
 WebAuthn defines a protocol for performing passkey authentication remotely over a (secured) BLE connection.

 For example, consider the case where the passkey for a particular application is stored in the Android OS on your mobile phone.
 If you need to log into the application from a PC, you can use the passkey on your mobile phone to verify your identity.
 In this